hctel/angleiron/readme.md

 ---
 ## Managing Database

-The `merchandapp` project manages the merchant side of the database.
-It handles creation, updates, and deletion of records related to products, transactions, or partners.

-It may also include:
-- Initialization scripts for the database
-- Tools for migrations or data integrity checks
-- Internal administration utilities
+The `merchandapp` project is all about an iterface for the shop's staff.
+It allows order and stock management

 ---